 Iacopo Cioffi, DDS, Phd, Dip.Ortho., FRCD(C)

 David completed his degree in Medical Sciences with an honours specialization in physiology at the University of Western Ontario.
 Thereafter he was accepted into the dental program at Western’s Schulich School of Medicine and Dentistry where he graduated with distinction and was awarded the Academy of General Dentistry Senior Student Award in 2017.
 He then moved on to complete a General Practice Residency at Sunnybrook Health Sciences Centre through the University of Toronto where he gained invaluable experience in surgery, pathology and treating severely medically compromised patients.
-He was subsequently accepted into the Graduate Orthodontic Program at the University of Toronto where he is now in his second year of orthodontic specialty training.
-During his master he will develop an animal model to study the contribution of muscle hypoxia and bruxism to muscular TMD.
+He was subsequently accepted into the Graduate Orthodontic Program and obtained hi MSc degree in 2020.
+David's MSc project focused on developing a rodent model of masticatory muscle ischemia that could be used to study mechanisms of myogenic temporomandibular disorders.

 Jocelyne Shim, BMSc, DDS, MSc, FRCD(C)